jsom1/jsom1.github.io/_walkthroughs/ServMon.md

 It looks like we have a lot of possibilities!
 However, I don't think we could go anywhere with SSH at this point.
 I will start by looking at FTP and HTTP, but I suspect we will have to exploit SMB on port 445...
 However, I don't want to start Metasploit two minutes after starting this box...
-There are many things to explor, so let's go through them and learn some stuff!
+There are many things to explore, so let's go through them and learn some stuff!
 We will also search Exploit-DB for any exploit for Nagios, NRPE and Napster.

 Let's go!